Stsama/alx-higher_level_programming/0x02-python-import_modules/README.md

-this is the readme file of 0x02-python-import_modules
+this is the readme of the 0x02-python-import_modules directory